Wallpaper patterns - the mathematics

 CCCCCC

-frieze group F4 F4 translation and a perpendicular reflection
+frieze group F4 F4 translation and a pair of parallel reflections

 pqpqpq